wanting for want or how to find your lost self

 Such as the night I was studying with a college mate while she bar-tended and I inadvertently met the father of my children.
-Or nervously wrote an email to someone I’d met just once but intuitively felt compelled to know better; he’s now one of my best friends.
-What if I’d been too timid to email or overly insular with that college mate?
+Or the time I nervously wrote an email to someone I’d met just once but intuitively felt compelled to know better; he’s now one of my best friends.
+What if I’d been too timid to email or been overly insular with that college mate?

 Many adults don’t actually choose things—at least not from the heart—because they can’t hear their Selves.
-They live by default, going with what’s nearest or easiest not from existing eagerness and, regrettably, they teach their kids the same strategy.
+They live by default, going with what’s nearest or easiest instead of from existing eagerness and, regrettably, they teach their kids the same strategy.

 With my clients, the most common dilemma—besides loneliness/emptiness, which is directly tied to what I’m discussing—is that they don’t know what they really want.

 Until they can’t.
-That’s when they show up in my chair and devote lots of energy and years peeling off life’s opaque paint trying to unveil their original Selves.
+That’s when they show up in my chair and devote lots of energy and years peeling off life’s opaque paint trying to uncloak their original Selves.

 For this reason I routinely ask these clients to go back to childhood enthusiasms as that’s where genuine wants were abandoned for approval and/or survival.
 Those desires have usually changed form but the sincere yearning is ‘vibrating’ nearby.